-Those wishing to study, live or work in Japan are required to obtain a Certificate of Eligibility before applying for a long-term visa at a Japanese embassy.
-The certificate is applied for by the applicant’s sponsor in Japan, such as their employer or school, on their behalf and testifies that the bearer meets the requirements for a visa.
-It's valid for three months, so the applicant then needs to obtain their visa and arrive in Japan before the certificate expires.
+Those wishing to study, live or work in Japan are usually required to obtain a Certificate of Eligibility before applying for a long-term visa at a Japanese embassy.
+The applicant's sponsor in Japan, such as their employer or school, applies for the certificate on their behalf and testifies that the bearer meets the requirements for a visa.
+It's typically valid for only three months, so the applicant must obtain their visa and arrive in Japan before the certificate expires.

 There's no need for expats to change their visa status if they change employers while in Japan, as long as they still work in the same visa category.
 English teachers, copywriters and translators all fall under the Specialist in Humanities category, for example.
 Visas can be renewed from within Japan on an annual basis at the local Immigration Office.

 Getting a residence card for Japan

 Visitors who arrive in Japan on a long-term visa, and those intending to work in the country, will need to get a residence card (known as a Zairyu Card).
 This can be done on arrival at any of Japan's main airports.
-If not arriving at one of the designated international airports, the card will be delivered in the mail.
+For those not arriving at one of the designated international airports, the card will be delivered in the mail.